Mathematics (Ph.D.)

 Doctor of Philosophy.
 Major in Mathematics.

+In addition to coursework, the degree program requires passing a preliminary examination and a dissertation.
 The dissertation must be of an original research nature and be in an area spanned by the research interests of the major professor.
 A final examination that amounts to a defense of the dissertation is required.
 Acceptability of the dissertation is to be determined by the student’s major professor and graduate committee.

 Please see Requirements for PhD in Mathematics for details and program requirements on earning the PhD in Mathematics degree.